ecmwf/open-ecpds/README.md

 It might take a few seconds for all the services to start.
 Once they are up, you can access the following URLs (please update them if you changed the configuration in the compose files):

 >**Warning:** Certificate validation should be disabled when relevant, as the test environment uses a self-signed certificate.
-Also, a database update is in progress to add sample configurations with notification triggers.

 | Interface             | URL                                              | Login Details         |
 |-----------------------|--------------------------------------------------|-----------------------|